mjakubowski84/parquet4s/README.md

 # How to use Parquet4S with Akka Streams?

-Parquet4S has a simple integration module that allows you to read Parquet file using Akka Streams!
+Parquet4S has a simple integration module that allows you to read Parquet files using Akka Streams!
 Just import it:

 ```